svenherzberg/svenherzberg.github.io/_prot/protocol.md

 |       xx.08.2025     |  xplore options for cards in grid by standard      |  ???? h    |
 |       --     |  Tile Bugfixing      |      |

+# Check and Discuss
+-[ ] Should layout be archive or single (difference: Previous/Next buttons)

 # ToDo
 -[ ] Thumbnails should be smaller for fast loading